How to Resize RAID Partition on Windows Server?

 - I have a Dell Poweredge 4300 that I setup using a RAID 5 config.
-The C:\ drive has little space left (<750Mb) and I would like to find something that can successfully re-size the partition without losing data as this is a production server.
+The C:\ drive has little space left (<750Mb) and I would like to find something that can successfully re-size raid 5 partition without losing data as this is a production server.

-Generally, RAID is configured with Windows Server, so to resize RAID partition you need to take care.
-If system partition is out of space but there is free space on other partitions, you can simply shrink other virtual partitions and then extend the system partition with partition magic server.
+Generally speaking, RAID is configured with Windows Server, so to resize RAID partition on Windows Server you should take care.
+If system partition is out of space but there is free space on other partitions, you can simply shrink other virtual partitions and then extend the system C drive with server partition software.

-- Don’t break the RAID array if you need to resize partition on RAID, just operate like resizing partition on physical hard disk.
+- Don’t break array when resizing RAID partition on Windows Server, just operate like resizing partition on physical hard disk.

-- If you need to add new disk before resizing RAID partition, you have to make sure the RAID controller has the feature to re-configure RAID without data losing.
+- If you need to add new disk before resizing RAID partition, make sure the RAID controller has the ability to re-configure RAID without data loss.